Abingdon Air and Country Show 2018

 |DC3 N147DC (Aces High)|

-The Sea Vixen will arrive, display and depart, but most aircraft in the flying displays are due to be in the static display area beforehand.
-Additionally the following are some of the aircraft that are due to be on static display, but are not flying during the show:
+Most aircraft in the flying displays were in the static display area beforehand.
+Additionally the following are some of the aircraft on static display, but not flying during the show:

 P51 Mustang G-BIXL 'Miss Helen'